Health Insurance

 Health insurance refers to financing medical expenses whereby individuals contribute to a common fund to pay part or all of their health services depending on the insurance policy.
-It is estimated that an average American visits a doctor about four times a year, most of the time being for a fair checkup routine.
+According to the CDC’s National Center for Health Statistics, it is estimated that an average American visits a doctor about four times a year, most of the time being for a routine checkup.

 In the case of a severe illness, a person may have to pay a considerable amount for medical expenses.
-It is common knowledge that medical bills can be led to personal bankruptcy.
-This is one of the reasons why the government mandates all legible citizens to buy health insurance coverage.
+As noted by the Consumer Financial Protection Bureau (CFPB), medical bills are a leading driver of personal bankruptcy in the United States.
+This is one of the reasons why the government has historically mandated eligible citizens to buy health insurance coverage.

-Originally the ACA (Affordable Care Act) required that all legible citizens purchase health insurance or pay a tax penalty.
-However, in 2017 congress reduced this penalty to $0, effectively abolishing the mandate.
+Originally the ACA (Affordable Care Act) required that all eligible citizens purchase health insurance or pay a tax penalty.
+However, in 2017 Congress reduced this penalty to $0, effectively abolishing the individual mandate.

 When to Apply for a Health Insurance